TheeNate/Invomanager/replit.md

 # Equipment Inventory Management System

 ## Overview
-This project is a web-based equipment inventory management system specifically designed for safety and climbing equipment.
-Its core purpose is to provide comprehensive tracking of equipment with unique IDs, manage mandatory inspection cycles, control equipment status, and ensure compliance with safety regulations, including 7-year record retention requirements.
-The system allows users to manage the complete equipment lifecycle from creation to disposal, maintaining full audit trails.
-The vision is to streamline equipment management for safety-critical environments, ensuring compliance and enhancing operational efficiency.
+This project is a web-based operations system built for rope access companies.
+It started as an equipment inventory tracker but has expanded into a broader platform that handles day-to-day business functions.

+The system currently includes:

+Inventory Management – Track all rope access equipment with unique IDs, inspection cycles, service history, and disposal.
+Items can be assigned directly to jobs, automatically updating the active inventory list.

+Job Management – Create jobs with client details and scope of work, then assign equipment and personnel as needed.
+Inventory assigned to a job is pulled from active stock for accurate tracking.

+Billing & Invoicing – Generate, send, and manage invoices with status tracking (Draft, Sent, Paid).

+Inspections – Manage mandatory inspection cycles, record inspection results, and maintain full audit trails.

+Documentation – Collect and organize technician documents required by clients.
+Admins can select technicians and bundle their documents into a single PDF for easy client submission.

+What began as a simple equipment tracker has grown into a lightweight business operations platform—streamlining equipment management, job setup, compliance, invoicing, and documentation all in one place.

 ## User Preferences
 Preferred communication style: Simple, everyday language.